Jero786/react-serverless-zeit/README.md

 - Typescript: we use static, because it a way to catch errors early.
 I think, despite of is a super set of JS, Typescript gives us a tool to avoid a bunch of errors and catch early in the life cycle of our development process, such us avoid null-pointer exceptions (the billion dollar mistake) among others.

 ## Pending tools to be implemented (out of time)
-- CI travis
+- Add CI Travis.
+- Add Husky & Prettier (with pre-commit).
-- Husky/Prettier (with pre-commit).
-Also codecov & LGTM.
+- Add codecov & LGTM.
-- Add Eslint and others tools to measure and fix code.
+- Add Eslint.
 - Add More UT API, hooks and React component.
-- Adding New Relic to measure and get notified when Errors come up from both, client and service side.
+- Add New Relic to measure and get notified when Errors come up from both (client and server side).